IAmZero247/linux_notes/processes.md

 ## Processes

-Processes are fundamental elements in any computing system.
-They represent an instance of a running program and are essential for the execution of various tasks.
-A process is more than just the program code (often referred to as the text section in Unix); it also includes the current activity, including the program counter, the contents of the processor's registers, and the variable storage (stack and heap).
+1. Processes represent an instance of a running program.
+It also includes the current activity, including the program counter, the contents of the processor's registers, and the variable storage (stack and heap).
 Each process is assigned a unique process identifier (PID).

-When a user executes a command, launches an application, or initiates a system service, a new process is instantiated.
-Modern computing systems, with their powerful processors, can handle a multitude of processes at the same time.
-This parallel execution is managed through a technique known as rapid context switching, where the operating system's scheduler assigns CPU time slices to each process and switches between them so quickly that it gives the illusion of simultaneous execution.
+1. Modern computing systems, with their powerful processors, can handle a multitude of processes at the same time.
+This parallel execution is managed through a technique known as rapid context switching, where the operating system's scheduler assigns
+CPU time slices to each process and switches between them so quickly that it gives the illusion of simultaneous execution.

-In the context of multicore CPUs, each core can handle its own set of processes independently.
+1. In the context of multicore CPUs, each core can handle its own set of processes independently.
 This multi-core processing enables even more efficient and faster handling of multiple processes.

 Processes in a system can be broadly categorized into two types:

 - A **Shell Job** refers to a process started from a user's command line interface or shell.
-It is typically interactive, requiring user input and providing output directly to the user's console.
-Examples of shell jobs include editing a document in a text editor or running a custom script.

 - In contrast, a **Daemon** is a background process that usually starts at system boot and runs with elevated privileges.
 Daemons do not interact directly with the user interface; instead, they operate silently in the background, handling various system-related tasks.
-Common examples include the print spooler daemon, which manages print jobs, and the network daemon, which handles network connections.

-### Process Management Commands
+## Process Management Commands

 Process management is integral to system administration.
 The `ps` and `top` commands are pivotal for this purpose.

-#### The `ps` Command
+## The `ps` Command

 The `ps` command displays information about active processes.
 Here are some variants of the command: